-Both courses at SL and HL share the same common core of 120 hours.
-The SL option will be a complete subset of the HL option.
-HL then takes each topic and adds more depth of analysis, adding an extra 90 hours in total.
-Both SL and HL courses are also allocated 30 hours to write up and develop the skills needed for internally assessed coursework-The Mathematical Exploration.
+The SL course is allocated 10-15 hours to write up and develop the skills needed for internally assessed coursework-The Mathematical Exploration.
 This focuses on investigative, problemsolving and modelling skills development leading to an individual exploration.
 The exploration is a piece of written work that involves investigating an area of mathematics.